 Refrigeration finds applications in various industries and sectors:

-- Domestic Refrigeration: Household refrigerators and freezers are perhaps the most common examples of refrigeration technology in our daily lives.
+- Domestic Refrigeration: Household refrigerators and freezers are perhaps the most common examples of cooler technology in our daily lives.
 They help us store food, preserve perishable items, and keep beverages chilled.

 - Commercial Refrigeration: Supermarkets, restaurants, and convenience stores heavily rely on commercial refrigeration systems to keep their inventory fresh and maintain food safety standards.

-- Industrial Refrigeration: Industries such as chemical processing, pharmaceuticals, and cold storage facilities require large-scale refrigeration systems to store and transport temperature-sensitive products.
+- Industrial Refrigeration: Industries such as chemical processing, pharmaceuticals, and cold storage facilities require large-scale cooler systems to store and transport temperature-sensitive products.

-- Air Conditioning: Air conditioning systems utilize the same principles of refrigeration to cool and dehumidify indoor spaces, providing comfort during hot weather.
+- Air Conditioning: Air conditioning systems utilize the same principles of coolers to cool and dehumidify indoor spaces, providing comfort during hot weather.